Working to make government more effective

 How are permanent secretaries held accountable?

-Many permanent secretaries are also ‘accounting officers’ for their departments.
-This means that they must account to parliament for their organisation on four tests of ‘regularity, propriety, value for money and feasibility’.
-Permanent secretaries appear in front of the Public Accounts Commission to answer questions on their responsibilities.
+Head of department permanent secretaries are also ‘accounting officers’ for their departments.
+This means that they must account to parliament (specifically the Public Accounts Committee) for their organisation’s use of public money, against four tests of regularity, propriety, value for money, and feasibility.

-Permanent secretaries will also be requested to appear in front of the select committee which oversee their department to answer questions on policy and management.
-But ministers are accountable to parliament for policy decisions and the outcome of policy.
+Permanent secretaries will also be requested to appear in front of the select committee which oversees their department to answer questions on policy and management.
+But it is ministers who are accountable to parliament for policy decisions and their outcomes.

 Permanent secretaries also answer to their ministers but are not directly managed by them.
-Permanent secretaries are line managed by the cabinet secretary, head of the civil service (often a role held by the same person as the cabinet secretary) or chief executive of the civil service.
-Permanent secretaries are judged on performance by other civil servants and the cabinet secretary or head of the civil service, based also on feedback from their secretaries of state.
-Between 2013-14 and 2015/16 permanent secretary objectives were published by the Cabinet Office but have been superseded by Strategic Departmental Plans (SDPs).
+Permanent secretaries are line managed by the cabinet secretary and head of the civil service.
+They are judged on their performance, based on feedback from their secretaries of state.
+Between 2013-14 and 2015-16 permanent secretary objectives were published by the Cabinet Office, but these have been superseded by Outcome Delivery Plans (ODPs).
 Permanent secretaries will also be set individual objectives that are not published.

 Can ministers fire permanent secretaries?

-Ministers have traditionally not directly fired permanent secretaries.
+Ministers have traditionally not directly dismissed permanent secretaries.
 The UK system of appointment by merit is intended to protect civil servants from losing their jobs for political reasons.

 Some ministers have felt the system unduly protects civil servants from being held accountable for poor performance.
 Occasionally ministers fall out with their permanent secretaries or feel that a change at the top is needed.
 The informal practice is for the cabinet secretary and the prime minister to attempt to mediate and see if a solution can be found.
 There have been plenty of cases where a permanent secretary has been moved to another job, has retired with a payoff or been given a peerage or pay-out.